vasquini/EDLB-micropipe/README.md

 # Structure of the output folders

+Structure after running Dorado basecaller:
+* **YourFolderName** Uses the name that was specified as the output directory.
+It cointains folders with the names of your samples.
+The POD5 files given were already demultiplexed before being basecalled.
+Under each sample folder:
+* contains the Fastq files belonging to the sample.

 The pipeline will create several folders corresponding to the different steps of the pipeline.
 The main output folder (`--outdir`) will contain the following folders:
 * **0_basecalling:** Fastq files containing the basecalled reads, Guppy sequencing_summary.txt file